 If none of our recommendations work for you, scroll down even farther to see of a comprehensive list of VoIP phone systems for businesses.

 Each year, VoIP business phone system providers look for new ways to enhance the services they offer.
-In 2019, look for additional attention to be paid to artificial intelligence and voice analytics.
+Look for additional attention to be paid to artificial intelligence and voice analytics.

 While businesses with call centers have long used these types of tools to analyze how their call center agents are operating, we expect an increase in the number of VoIP phone system providers looking to find ways to work these tools into their core offerings for all businesses.